elonSIe/Korea_leisure_money_happiness/README.md

 --------------------------------------
 * Note :
 1. The more household income you have, \
-    --> the more money you spend (especially having 'offline' leisures) \
+    --> the more money you spend having leisure (especially 'offline' activity) \
     --> the more happy you are \
-    --> the more you feel satisfied and happy from offline leisures
+    --> the more you feel satisfied and happy from 'offline' leisure time

 2. The more you are officially educated, \
-    --> the more money you spend (especially having 'offline' leisure) \
+    --> the more money you spend having leisure (especially 'offline' activity) \
     --> the more happy you are \
-    --> the more you feel satisfied and happy from offline leisures
+    --> the more you feel satisfied and happy from 'offline' leisure time

+3. Elderly peoople tend to spend less money having leisures compared to younger people.

+4. Happiness and safistaction could be different.

+5.
 --------------------------------------
 * Note : \
 Created new data from raw version : \